jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

       }
     };
 ```
-There was another code gate here to prevent tweaking the VFO limiter without some kind of authorization.
+There was another gate here to prevent tweaking the VFO limiter without some kind of authorization.
 You can show the code entry box by pressing `p`
 in the frequency range screen, as long as you have factory mode enabled:
 ```cs
 private void RfRangWin_KeyPress(object sender, KeyPressEventArgs e)